tainacan/tainacan-wiki/dev/extra-view-modes.md

 ![Image with an example of an extra view mode, showing borders around items thumbnail.](/_assets/images/Example_of_an_Extra_View_Mode.jpeg)

-We here describe the process to create such plugin.
-You will basically need three files:
+We here describe the process to create such a plugin.
+You will need three files:

 1. The *.php* file for registering the plugin and view mode;
 2. The *.php* file with the items list template;